open-telemetry/opentelemetry-php/docs/symfony-integration.md

 }
 ```

-lets confirm that we can see exported traces on both Zipkin and Jaeger.
+Let's confirm that we can see exported traces on both Zipkin and Jaeger.
 To do that we need to reload `http://127.0.0.1:8000/hello` or any other route on our symfony server;

 ![image](https://user-images.githubusercontent.com/22311928/115637070-43a64200-a307-11eb-8abb-80f19285ef01.png)